Kewal Krishan (forensic anthropologist): Early life and education

 Krishan was born in 1973 in a small village Mullanpur Garibdass of District Mohali in Punjab state of north India.
 He studied at Munnalal Puri Government Senior Secondary School till 1987.
-He completed his Bachelor's degree, Master's degree in Anthropology and earned Ph.D. in Forensic Anthropology in 2003 from Panjab University, Chandigarh, India.
+He completed his bachelor's degree, Master's degree in Anthropology and earned Ph.D. in Forensic Anthropology in 2003 from Panjab University, Chandigarh, India.
 He is an elected fellow of the Royal Anthropological Institute of Great Britain and Ireland (FRAI).

-Ranking in Career
+Ranking in career

-Dr. Krishan has been recently ranked amongst the top 2% scientists of the world in the field of Legal & Forensic Medicine based on a study conducted by Stanford University scientists.
-He is the only anthropologist from India listed in the prestigious world’s top 2% scientists.
-He is positioned at 17th rank in Legal & Forensic Medicine category worldwide.
-He is one of the most cited forensic scientists having 301 publications with more than 44,000 citations.

-Dr Krishan recently secured 3rd rank in the forensic anthropology research worldwide according to a bibliometrics study published by Journal of Forensic and Legal Medicine.
+Dr. Krishan has been continuously ranked amongst the top 2% scientists of the world since 2017 in the field of Legal & Forensic Medicine based on a study conducted by Stanford University scientists.
+He is the only anthropologist from India listed in the prestigious world's top 2% scientists.
+He was positioned at 16th rank in Legal & Forensic Medicine category worldwide in the year 2023.
+In 2024, he has been ranked at 13th position among top 14,394 forensic scientists globally.
+He is one of the most cited forensic scientists having 400 publications with more than 128,000 citations.
+Krishan recently secured 3rd rank in the forensic anthropology research worldwide according to a bibliometrics study published by Journal of Forensic and Legal Medicine.